With each passing decade, your pillbox fills up a bit more—and makes a bigger dent in your budget.

 The average co-pay for a Tier 1 drug is $11, according to the Pharmacy Benefit Management Institute, while the average for a Tier 3 drug is $59; the average co-insurance rises from 14% for Tier 1 to 33% for Tier 3.

 The other piece of the price puzzle is your deductible, and increasingly a high-deductible health plan will be on your menu of choices at work on the individual market.
-(Your Medicare Part D drug plan may have a deductible too, a maximum $405 in 2018.)
+(Your Medicare Part D drug plan may have a deductible too, a maximum $415 in 2019, increasing to $435 in 2020.)

 Deductibles have long been common for doctor visits and hospital stays, but today nearly four out of 10 plans also require you to meet a deductible before covering any of your prescription drug costs.
 Usually the pharmaceutical deductible is bundled with your medical deductible, but not always.